Glyphack/spotify_telegram_bot/README.md

-# Spotify download bot
+# Spotify telegram bot
-A telegram bot for downloading spotify playlist songs on telegram.
+A telegram bot for listening to spotify songs on telegram.
 The bot works by getting list of song names from spotify and find them on youtube.

 ## How to setup on heroku